Background

 The measurement distribution $\color{#38AD07}{p(\mathbf{y})}$ is trickier - it depends on both the objects and the imaging system itself.
 We learn this distribution from data by fitting a model $\color{#38AD07}{p_\theta(\mathbf{y})}$ to a dataset of measurements.

 Our approach provides an upper bound on the true information content.
-Since any estimate we compute will be higher than the true value, we can compare different models by choosing the one that gives the lowest estimate.
+Since any estimate will be higher than the true value, different models can be compared by choosing the one that gives the lowest estimate.

 We tested our information estimation framework across diverse imaging applications.
-Not only did it match traditional evaluation methods, but it did so without requiring complex reconstruction algorithms or ground truth data.
-Higher-information measurements consistently produced better results across all tasks: reconstructing color photos, imaging black holes with radio telescopes, capturing scenes with lensless cameras, and analyzing cells under a microscope.
-This validates our framework as a simpler, faster, and more universal approach to evaluating imaging systems.
+It matched traditional decoder-based evaluation, without their complex reconstruction algorithms or ground truth data requirements.
+Higher-information measurements consistently produced better results across all tasks: reconstructing color photos, imaging black holes with radio telescopes, capturing scenes with lensless cameras, and predicting the phenotypic characteristics of cells from microscopy images.
+This validates our framework as a simpler, faster, and more versatile approach to evaluating imaging systems.

 Information content can do more than evaluate existing systems—it can guide the design of better ones.
 Our Information-Driven Encoder Analysis Learning (IDEAL) method automatically optimizes imaging system parameters to maximize information capture.
 Unlike traditional approaches that require training complex image reconstruction algorithms, IDEAL directly optimizes the imaging system using only the measurement information content.